top of page

 4,800円($33.30)

 *Trash in Japan is basically taken care of by the city through tax collection.
 Yay!
-However, if you need to throw certain items away, you must take it to a designated trash site and pay for it to be disposed of.
-It's not very expensive and it's a onetime free.
-In other words, you can save up your trash and throw it all away in one trip for one fee.
+However, if you need to throw certain items away, you must take them to a designated trash site and pay for it to be disposed of.
+It's not very expensive, and it's a onetime fee.
+In other words, you can save up your trash and throw it all away in one trip for one fee if you have the space in your home.

-Let's go into some major reasons behind the lower costs of electricity and water in Japan.
+Let's go into some of the possible reasons behind the lower costs of electricity and water in Japan.
 Because, let's be honest, culture plays a huge factor in this.

-In Japan, very few houses have a dryer or dishwasher.
-This is a major appliance that sucks up a lot of energy so most people in Japan prefer to wash their dishes by hand.
+In Japan, very few houses have a clothes dryer or dishwasher.
+This is a major appliance that sucks up a lot of energy, so most people in Japan prefer to wash their dishes by hand.
 They also hang their laundry out to dry on the balcony to cut costs.

 In Japan, people place air conditioners in a designated room and never use them to cool or heat the whole house.
 They also don't use the air conditioner during the day when they're not home.
-In order to save money, most don't use the air conditioner until the temperature outside reaches a certain degree.
-Which means that during certain months of the year, people are more likely to spend higher costs on electricity and vice versa.
+In order to save money, most people don't use the air conditioner until the temperature outside reaches a certain degree.
+So during certain months of the year, people in Japan are more likely to spend less on electricity and vice versa.

 Now, let's talk about water.
 Dishwashers might not play such a huge role in this.
-I don't even want to think about how much a dishwasher would use compared to washing by hand.
+I don't even want to think about how much a dishwasher would use compared to washing dishes by hand.
 Instead, let's talk about shower and bath culture here.
 To save money and water, people in Japan turn off their shower while they're washing off.
-They also tend to share bath water or reuse bath water since there is a reheating function in many homes and apartment.
+They also tend to share or reuse bathwater.
+There is a reheating function in many homes and apartments in Japan, though not always.

 Food

-Now, of course, this number can change drastically depending on how much a person eats out, their shopping habits, what kind of food they eat every week.
-It can also depend majorly on where a person lives, as food in the city can be more expensive than the countryside.
-I can't account for all factors.
-These are simply the average.
+Now, of course, this number can change drastically depending on how much a person eats out, their shopping habits, or what kind of food they eat every week.
+It can also depend majorly on where a person lives, as food in the city can be more expensive than that in the countryside.
+I can't account for all factors, but do keep this in mind should you plan to make a move to Japan.

 Breaking It All Down

-These are your monthly expenses on utilities and food.
+These are your monthly expenses for utilities and food.

 America: $144 + $300 = $444